TezosTaqueria/taqueria-scaffold-taco-shop/README.md

 taq scaffold https://github.com/ecadlabs/taqueria-scaffold-taco-shop taco-shop
 ```

-This will clone the Taco Shop scaffold project into the `taco-shop` directory
+This will clone the Taco Shop scaffold project into a directory called `taco-shop`

 ## Project Setup